Sandy Springs and Atlanta Workers’ Compensation Claims

-What Types of Injuries are Covered Under Workers’ Compensation?
+What Types of Injuries are Covered Under Workers’ Compensation in Georgia?

 Most injuries incurred on the job in Georgia are covered under workers’ compensation.
 Other long-term conditions, such as carpal tunnel syndrome due to repetitive motion, or back pain resulting from heavy lifting, may also qualify.
 There are a few exceptions which may not be covered, such as:

 - Injuries caused by horseplay or your reckless behavior

 - Injuries sustained while you are under the influence of drugs or alcohol

 Proving that your injuries are directly related to your job may be difficult, and you may want an experienced attorney to help handle your case.
 It is important that you carefully document the events which caused your injury so that our attorney can help expedite your claim.

 In many instances, your employer and its insurance company will try to prevent you from collecting your benefits.
 Your employer may try to steer you to medical care that will limit treatment and release you to go back to work before you are fully able to do so.
 This issue may go before an administrative law judge for a ruling.
 Even if the judge rules in your favor, your company’s insurance can file an appeal and further prolong your ability to receive the treatment you need.
 In the meantime, your injuries may worsen and ultimately prevent you from returning to work at all.

 WHAT TO DO IF YOU ARE INJURED ON THE JOB